Backstage, Port and Cortex: Three Paths to the IDP

-The Problem an IDP Solves
+What Problem an IDP Solves

-Developers in mid-to-large organisations spend time on:
+Developers in mid-to-large organisations spend time on tasks that shouldn’t consume it:

 - Discovering: “what service does X? where is the code? who maintains it?”